samWieczorek/old_Prostar/inst/ProstarApp/server/dummy_web_page.md

 This type of install works with any operating system among Unix/Linux, Mac OS X and Windows.
 However, it is necessary to have the latest version of R installed in a directory where the user has read/write permissions.

-1. Install Bioconductor package manager by copy-paste of teh following commands (see Bioconductor webpage for details):
+1. Install Bioconductor package manager by copy-paste of the following commands (see
+<a href="https://cran.r-project.org/web/packages/BiocManager/vignettes/BiocManager.html" target="_blank">this page</a>
+for details):
 ```R
 chooseCRANmirror()
 install.packages("BiocManager")